Ligure (train): Trans Europ Express

 In 1969 the route was prolonged further west to Avignon in order to provide a TEE link between Milan and Barcelona using the newly introduced TEE Catalan Talgo and the TEE Ligure.
 The timetable was changed in a way that passengers could change from the Catalan Talgo to the Ligure and vice versa in Avignon at around 3 p.m.
 The formation was changed as well to two Aln 442-448 coupled between Milan and Nice.

-Timetable in 1971 (while France, Monaco and Italy are all in the Central European time zone, France did not observe Daylight Savings Time until 1976 whilst Italy did since 1966; the real travel time between Monaco and Ventimiglia is only 17 minutes).
+Timetable in 1971 (while France, Monaco and Italy are all in the Central European time zone, France did not observe Daylight Saving Time until 1976 whilst Italy did since 1966; the real travel time between Monaco and Ventimiglia is only 17 minutes).